The Sight and Sound Greatest Films of All Time 2022

 The "Top 100 Greatest Films of All Time" is a list published every ten years by Sight and Sound according to worldwide opinion polls they conduct.
 They published the critics' list, based on 1,639 participating critics, programmers, curators, archivists and academics, and the directors' list, based on 480 directors and filmmakers.
-Sight and Sound, published by the British Film Institute, has conducted a poll of the greatest films every 10 years since 1952.
+Sight and Sound, published by the British Film Institute (BFI), has conducted a poll of the greatest films every 10 years since 1952.

 Critics' poll

 In the 2022 critics' poll, Jeanne Dielman, 23, quai du Commerce, 1080 Bruxelles was ranked first, replacing Vertigo from 2012, and Citizen Kane, which held the top spot in the five critics' polls before that.
 The film magazine described Jeanne Dielman as a "landmark feminist film", and stated that the 2022 list "shakes a fist at the established order".
 Jeanne Dielman is the first film directed by a woman to top the list and, together with Beau Travail, one of the first two such films to appear in the top 10.

-Three other films in addition to Jeanne Dielman had never appeared in the top 10 previously: In the Mood for Love (2000); Beau Travail (1998); and Mulholland Drive (2001).
+Besides Jeanne Dielman and Beau Travail, two other films had never appeared in the top 10 previously: In the Mood for Love (2000); and Mulholland Drive (2001).
 Nine of the 100 films on the 2022 list were released in the 21st century, up from two in the 2012 list.

 The top 10 from the critics' list are: